vsimple/vsimple.github.io/_posts/2015-11-01-effective-c.md

 <h4><font color="#FF0000">Things to Remember</font></h4>

 	Class design is type design.
 Before defining a new type, be sure to consider all the issues discussed in this Item.

+<h4 id="20"><a href="#top"><font color="blue">Item 20: Prefer pass-by-reference-to-const to pass-by-value.</font></a></h4>

+> references are typically implemented as pointers, so passing something by reference usually means really passing a pointer.

+<h4><font color="#FF0000">Things to Remember</font></h4>

+	Prefer pass-by-reference-to-const over pass-by-value.
+It's typically more efficent and it avoids the slicing problem.

+	The rule doesn't apply to built-in types and STL iterator and function object types.
+For them, pass-by-value is usually appropriate.